mala-project/test-data/README.md

 ### `numpy` format files

-SNAP bispectrum descriptors of length 91 on `18 x 18 x 27` real space grid.
+Bispectrum descriptors of length 91 on `18 x 18 x 27` real space grid.

 > [!NOTE]
 > In the last dimension of length 94, the first 3 entries are the grid coordinates / indices (an artifact of the SNAP vector generation). **The actual features are `snap_array[..., 3:]`**.